tsjensen/protonmail-bridge-docker/README.md

 This Docker image description is free software under the MIT license (see [LICENSE](LICENSE) file).
 Note that this project contains only the Dockerfile and some supplemental data.
 The ProtonMail Bridge application itself is not part of this project.
-Even though the build process makes a download of it for you, it is still *you* who is downloading and deploying the ProtonMail Bridge application.
-Make sure you comply with all ProtonMail's license terms.
 This project is not affiliated with ProtonMail.
 Any issues or concerns regarding the ProtonMail Bridge should be addressed to the friendly folks at ProtonMail.

 ## Credits